uqhwen2/MACAL/README.md

 ## Installation

-### Testing Environment on 48GB NVIDIA A40 on Ubuntu 22.04 LTS platform where GPU training is enabled, otherwise the 12th Gen Intel i7-12700K 12-Core 20-Thread CPU is used
+Testing Environment: 48GB NVIDIA A40 on Ubuntu 22.04 LTS platform where GPU training is enabled, otherwise the 12th Gen Intel i7-12700K 12-Core 20-Thread CPU is used.

 ```.sh
 $ conda create --name MACAL python=3.9